 About The Work

-In order to forge an even deeper connection between the photograph and the physicality of what it represents, Guariglia uses an ultra-archival printing process that enables him to create an image of incredible durability, one that could potentially endure long after the glacier and all of his other subjects are gone.
-Guariglia uses ink-jet technology to layer acrylic that, when exposed to UV radiation, polymerizes and becomes hyper-archival.
+In order to forge an even deeper connection between the picture and the physicality of what it represents, Guariglia uses an ultra-archival printing process that enables him to create an image of incredible durability, one that could potentially endure long after the glacier and all of his other subjects are gone.
+Guariglia uses technology to layer acrylic that, when exposed to UV radiation, polymerizes and becomes hyper-archival.
 The printer becomes his paintbrush, and the process lets him radicalize and repurpose the traditional bird's eye view, moving beyond its flatness to create almost holographic images that seem to float in three dimensions.
 Fixed in archivally stable materials, his images of a dying planet act as fossils of our age.
 In Guariglia's works it is the world - seemingly eternal, its time measured in millions of years rather than the nanoseconds of the information age - whose impermanence is intensely felt.

 2017 will bring, among others, a solo traveling exhibition, debuting at the Norton Museum of Art in West Palm Beach, Florida entitled: "Earth Works: Mapping The Anthropocene," and a solo show entitled After Nature at TwoThirtyOne Projects, a project space in Chelsea, New York City.
 Elements of this work appeared in a solo show at Lincoln Center, and a group show at the Jack Shainman Gallery in New York City; in previous years his work appeared in group shows at the Minnesota Center of Photography and the Museum Belvedere in the Netherlands.
 In 2014, Guariglia was nominated for Hong Kong's Sovereign Art Prize; in his earlier career, his documentary work was shown in solo exhibitions at the National Geographic Museum, Utah Valley University, and Otis College of Art and Design, and the Ping Yao Photography Festival, and has published monographs with Chronicle Books and the Aperture Foundation.